velartrill/velartrill.github.io/orig/spirals/collision/ambassador.md

 "Uh.
 Okay.
 Sorry, one second."
 I key off the microphone. *"BEAR!"*

 Bear pokes his head into the cockpit.
-"Right here.
-Who d'you need me to kill?"
+"Who d'you need me to kill?" he rumbles, casually lighting a cigar.

-My eyes are fixed on the railguns and missile pods spaced around the landing strip, some of which have *definitely* been tracking us.
+My eyes are fixed on the magcannons and missile pods spaced around the landing strip, some of which have *definitely* been tracking us.
 "I need my entry card, now."

 Bear unlocks the briefcase and hands me a card.
 I squint at the sequence of numerals as I recite them into the radio, and release the transmit key.